aperaverzeu/Labs/3 term/dotNet/ETL/README.md

 ### ETL project
 Startup project with the Program only class and Main startup method – initialize Move class object and run the service.

+### ETL.Models
+Project with classes decribe instances of the solution.
+Kinda abstraction in this lab.

+### ETL.DataAccess
+Project with classes describe Contexts classes for the access to our database.
+Inherit from DbContext and overriding OnConfiguring() method.

-### ETL.Lirbary
+### ETL.DataManager
-Project with classes describe basic operations with files: Archive, Encryption, Logger, Move, OptionManager.
+Project with classes describe operations with a database.
+MoveDb class represents method of moving info to or from the database.
-Move is the most important class in this solution.
-It montors ftp server via FileSystemWatcher essence and represents moving operation from one ftp server to another, and realize all the functionality of the Library.
-OptionManager controlls all the Options, that represent basic configuration settings.

-### ETL.Options
+### ETL.ConfigManager
-Project with classes describe options for the Library classes: ArchiveOptions, EncryptionOptions, LoggerOptions, MoveOptions, MoveDbOptions, WatcherOptions.
+Project with classes describe options: ArchiveOptions, EncryptionOptions, LoggerOptions, MoveOptions, MoveDbOptions, WatcherOptions.
 They are inherited from the Options base class and controlled by the EtlOptions (with Etl[Json/Xml]Options) that are represent work with json/xml settings files.
 Also there are classes Converter, Validator, and ParsedObject – they are represent functionality of convertations from json/xml settings essence to values for our solution, validations of this essence and the essence of the parsed object.

+### ETL.FileManager
+Project with classes describe archiving and encryption file.

-### ETL.Db
+### ETL.ServiceManager
-Project with classes describe database essence, connection and moving some info to this database.
-Note is a class describes a row in database and representes all the neccesary columns.
-NoteContext class inhereted from DbContext and connects to a database and MoveDb class represents method of moving info to the database.
+Project with classes describe operation from one FTP server to another and logging operation.

 #### Thanks [@fedjaz](https://github.com/fedjaz) for the idea of managing json/xml configs and architecture of options